-A historic year of wildfires left residents who live near burns areas facing another threat this winter in California.
+A historic summer of wildfires left residents who live near burn areas facing another threat this fall and winter in California.
 The fires stripped vegetation from hillsides, leaving those ares more succeptible to flooding and debris flows during winter storms.

-Use the links below to see USGS maps of post-fire debris flow and flood hazard areas affected by the December wilfires in Southern California.
+Use this link to see USGS maps of post-fire debris flow and flood hazard areas affected by wildfires in Southern California.
 The USGS uses factors live burn severity, soil properties and rainfall forecasts to estimate the probability and size of debris flows.

 Even moderate rainfall can produce flooding in burn areas because they lack the vegetation that would normally absorb water.
 The fire-scarred hillsides have a repellent layer that blocks water absorption.
 If it's not absorbed by the soil, rainwater simply washes down the hillside, sometimes with enough force to move boulders, tear out trees and damage buildings and bridges.